Cincinnati Bengals vs. Las Vegas Raiders NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 - Las Vegas' games this year have hit the over on 14 of 32 set point totals (43.8%).

-- In games that Las Vegas churns out more than 350.8 yards, the team is 11-3 against the spread and 6-1 overall.
+- When Las Vegas amasses more than 350.8 yards, the team is 11-3 against the spread and 6-1 overall.

 - The Raiders have turned the ball over 24 times this season, three more turnovers than the Bengals have forced (21).